ahmedosamasawah/whatsapp-extension/README.md

 - Uses OpenAI's Whisper API for accurate transcriptions
 - Caches transcriptions for repeated access
 - Modern UI built with Svelte and Tailwind CSS
+- Supports multilingual transcriptions with Kitab font for Arabic and other right-to-left languages

 ## Development